 Laughter may actually be the best of all medicines.
 It alleviates pain from rheumatism, improves blood sugar levels, has no side effects, and is proven effective in a short time frame for various diseases.
 The major attraction about this “medicine of laughter” is that it’s easy to practice any time, anywhere.

-Laughter for the Mind
+Benefits of Laughter for the Mind

 There are also many studies showing laughter effective for psychological stress.
 Enjoyable laughter helps clear our head, lowering the mental stress hormones emitted by the frontal lobe.
 Recent research shows that laughing increases the activity of the sympathetic nervous system, which in turn increases the activity of the parasympathetic nervous system as a rebound effect.
 Laughter temporarily excites the autonomic nervous system, bringing a psychological relaxation effect.
 The feeling of calmness and clarity after a good laugh is one of the easiest effects we can experience ourselves.

-Supportive Humor Works
+Supportive Humor and Stress Relief

 Fake Smiles Are Effective Too

 Even when the benefits of laughter are substantial to our physical and mental health, it’s hard to smile naturally when we’re feeling down or depressed.
 During those times, your smile doesn’t necessarily have to be accompanied by happy emotions.
 For example, some experiments have shown that holding a pen in your mouth and making a smiling expression with your facial muscles, can help suppress negative emotions and trigger positive ones instead.
 It’s also been reported that fake smiles can improve blood flow, and experiments have shown that consciously imagining and creating a smile helps with stress relief and possibilities of burnouts.